TheKohan/jj-it-fetcher/README.md

 ## Description

-This project is an api scraper written with `Bun` and `Hono` and `Supabase`.
+This project is an api scraper written with `Bun`, `Hono` and `Supabase`.
 It let's you aggregate Job offers and save them to DB of your liking.
 Feel free to fork and adjust it to scrape offers fledged to your profile.

 ## Getting Started